Joaquin Aparicio Sosa

 I am a postdoctoral researcher at the Digital Signal Processing and Image Analysis group (DSB), where I work on the project Infrastructure-less indoor positioning in 3D, sponsored by the Norwegian Research Council.

-My main research interests are related to acoustic technologies, and more specifically their use in indoor localization systems, as well as underwater environments.
+My main research interests are related to acoustic technologies, and more specifically their use for indoor localization systems, as well as underwater environments.

 I obtained my PhD at the University of Alcalá (Spain), working on underwater acoustic propagation modeling and localization systems for underwater vehicles.
 I was later awarded a Postdoctoral Fellowship at the Japan Agency for Marine-Earth Science and Technology (Yokohama, Japan), where I worked for three years.
 The aim of my project there was to evaluate and improve underwater acoustic communications for multiple users, focusing on cooperative missions of underwater vehicles.